Support from other government agencies

 Ministry of Social Development

-Disability specific income support
+Disability-specific income support

-Community Participation and Employment services for disabled people
+Community participation and employment services for disabled people

 Peke Waihanga – Artificial Limb Service (overseen by MSD)

-Peke Waihanga – Artificial Limb Service external URL is a Crown Entity and specialist healthcare provider that manufactures medical devices, mainly artificial limbs, for individual patients with an integrated rehabilitation and coordination of care service, and peer support service.
+Peke Waihanga – Artificial Limb Service external URL external URL is a Crown Entity and specialist healthcare provider that manufactures medical devices, mainly artificial limbs, for individual patients with an integrated rehabilitation and coordination of care service, and peer support service.

 Health New Zealand (overseen by the Ministry of Health)